lpinzari/sql-psql-udy/00_psql_setup/31_uniy_db_backup.md

 **Database connection parameters**

 - **-U** `usertest`:  specifies the user to connect to the PostgreSQL database server.
-We used the `usertest` in this example but you could use the `postgres` or any other user with granted priviliges.
+We used the `usertest` in this example but you could use the `postgres` or any other user with granted privileges.

 **content and format of the output parameters**